 • Time Completion Surcharges – Most bond companies will have an additional charge for any contract that takes more than 12 months to complete.

-A good bond broker can give you all the rates and costs before issuing the bond.
+A good surety bond broker can give you all the rates and costs before issuing the performance bond.
 You can get a full view of performance bond rates and how to improve them here.

 How Is A Performance Bond Related To a Payment Bond?